rca(1) General Commands Manual rca(1)

 correctly.

-be useful in scripts.
+output, which can be useful in scripts.

 The : (colon) command does nothing, but signifies to the